Lesson 6 - Real GPU (the one-rental capstone)¶

 deliberately cannot prove.

-nvidia.com/gpu; HAMi ships its own and the two must not coexist (Operator+HAMi integration is undocumented upstream).
-So run Part B on its own cluster - simplest is a fresh GPU VM (or this one afterhelm uninstall gpu-operator):host-setup.sh, then set nvidia as the default runtime and install HAMi (noinstall-gpu-operator.sh).
-The lab's How to run it covers the fresh-VM steps (clone, setup, install HAMi) and which directory to run from.
+nvidia.com/gpu, and HAMi ships its own.
+Two device plugins advertising the same resource on one node conflict, so Part B does not reuse Part A's cluster.
+Run it on a fresh GPU VM (or this one afterhelm uninstall gpu-operator):host-setup.sh, set nvidia as the default runtime, then install HAMi (noinstall-gpu-operator.sh).
+The lab's How to run it covers the fresh-VM steps and which directory to run from.Want them on the same node?
+That is exactly what Part C covers.

-πΈ Capture: the in-pod virtualized nvidia-smi, the allocation-refusal line, and the
+📸 Capture: the in-pod virtualized nvidia-smi, the allocation-refusal line, and the

 Pending CardInsufficientMemory from the oversubscribe exercise - into the lab notebook,